salvadornm/cerisse/docs/prob.md

 static constexpr Real Reynolds = 3000.0;
 ```

-These arte defined as `static constexpr`, so they are evaluated at compile time, making it efficient for use in other compile-time expressions.
-Global constant can be used in the method and the ProbParm strcuture and also in the parmeters to methods (see below), unlike the ProbParm strycture which is used in user functions.
+These constants are defined as `static constexpr`, allowing them to be evaluated at compile time.
+This makes them efficient for use in other compile-time expressions.
+Global constants can be utilized within methods, the **ProbParm** structure, and as parameters to methods  Unlike the **ProbParm** structure, global constants are directly accessible in
+all user-defined functions.

-NOTE: By default Cerisse uses SI units (unlike PeleC) or no-units, include the file "Constants.h" to acesse conversion factors (CGS to SI and viceversa) as well as universal constants with appropiate precision.
+NOTE: By default Cerisse uses SI units (unlike PeleC) or no-units, include the file "Constants.h" to access conversion factors (CGS to SI and viceversa) as well as universal constants with appropiate precision.

 ## Themodynamic and Transport Closures

-The namespace PROB needs to define the **closures\_dt** template, which creates the physical "closures" of the problems, that means which themrodynamics model is used as well as transport properties
+The namespace **PROB** needs to define the **closures\_dt** template, which creates the physical "closures" of the problems, that means which themrodynamics modesl are used as well as transport properties
 For example:

 ```cpp